Living in North Brunswick, every time there is a toll increase on the Turnpike my town sees an increase in traffic (particularly trucks)

 including large trucks, where bicyclists and pedestrians are very common.

-All across the state predictions are being made that drivers will simply change their driving habits to avoid paying the higher tolls (1,2).
-Instead of being on a
+All across the state, predictions are being made that drivers will change their driving habits to avoid paying the higher tolls (1,2).
+Instead of being on the highways built to handle large volumes of high-speed traffic, where bicyclists

 and pedestrians are not allowed, more cars, truck and buses will be on

-streets intended for local motor vehicle traffic where bicyclists and
+streets intended for small volumes of local motor vehicle traffic, where bicyclists and

 pedestrians are common.